 This is the first entry in what will hopefully be a successful addition to The TMR Zoo.
 I have been around and utilized firearms since 1983 and am hoping my personal and professional experiences with firearms inspire a dialog of firearm sporting and safety.

-In the upcoming months, I will be covering not only firearms, but will go over ammo, gun safety and gun control.
+In the upcoming months, I am planning to buy complete AR-15 rifles and I will be covering not only firearms, but will go over ammo, gun safety and gun control.
 I will also be bringing you product reviews that will bring you face to face with some of the more unique and interesting weapons on the market.
 We will start today with the question I am asked the most…

 What is the best firearm for Home Protection?